ThorntonLab/ThorntonLab.github.io/markdown/data.md

 * [Simulation code](https://github.com/ThorntonLab/TFL2013sim) and [output](http://devlaeminck.bio.uci.edu//www/Data/ThorntonForanLongPLoSGenetics) from Thornton, Foran, and Long (2013) Properties and Modeling of GWAS when Complex Disease Risk is due to non-complementing, deleterious mutations in genes of large effect.
 PLoS Genetics 9: e1003258.  __NOTE__: the code is out of date in this repo, and you are better off using the version that is in included with [fwdpp](https://github.com/molpopgen/fwdpp) as an example program.

 * There are several resources from from Cridland, MacDonald, Long, and Thornton (2013) Abundance and Distribution of Transposable Elements in two Drosophila QTL Mapping Resources.
 Molecular Biology and Evolution.
-[Manuscript](http://mbe.oxfordjournals.org/content/30/10/2311.abstract)
+[Manuscript](http://mbe.oxfordjournals.org/content/30/10/2311.abstract).
+These resource are:
 1. [Pipeline code](https://github.com/ThorntonLab/Cridland2013pipeline) for calling TE presence/absence
 2. [Pipeline code](https://github.com/ThorntonLab/Cridland2013AnnotPipeline) for annotating TE calls
 3. [Regions of high IBD](https://github.com/ThorntonLab/DGRPmasked) in the DGRP lines